 https://www.nationaltrust.org.uk/visit/oxfordshire-buckinghamshire-berkshire/heritage-and-rural-skills-centre

-Weaving done by students weaving patterns using two colours on looms set up for both balanced weave and weft faced weave.
-(They swapped looms at lunchtime.)
+Weaving done by students weaving patterns using two colours on looms set up for both balanced weave and weft faced weave during the course in March (They swapped looms at lunchtime.)

 Weaving on a rigid heddle loom and choosing a landscape or seascape without steep slopes makes it possible to complete a picture in a few hours whilst practicing techniques which can be used on a simple frame.
 See pictures for more information.
-The scenes below were woven by the participants.
-The course had been fully booked but there were two last minute cancellations.
+The scenes below were woven by the participants in June.
+I will be running the course again on 23rd May 2026

 Some explanations